New videos with Dr. Eva

 An unexpected journey into the past

 On the way to Austria, I downloaded a book called "The Choice" written by Dr. Edith Eva Eger who wrote it when she was 90.
 An Auschwitz surviver, still full of zest for life.
 The book is a reminder that we all have a choice about how we process trauma and grief.
 We can either bury our pain and trauma which causes further internal harm, or choose to forgive and heal through expressing pent up emotions and use our experience to help others.
-I've included a video of Dr. Eger below being interviewed by Oprah on the topic of her book in case you are interested in learning more.
+In case you are interested in learning more, I've included Oprah's interview with Dr. Eger below which discusses her book, The Choice.

 As I was driving and listening to the book, I saw a sign saying “Mauthausen.”
 I thought, "could that be the site of the concentration camp?".
 It was and I decided to stop there on the way back from Austria.
 I wanted to gain more understanding of the very dark part of human history as seeing is always more powerful than reading about the events.